luismk/PangCrypt-C/README.md

 # PangCrypt-C

 PangCrypt-C is an implementation of the PangYa transport cryptography.
-It is a C# port of the Go pangbox pangcrypt library.
+It is a C++ port of the Go pangbox pangcrypt library.

 ## MiniLzo